wp-plugins/image-elevator/readme.txt

 == Changelog ==

+= 1.8.8 - 27 Jan 2014 =
+FIXED: The conflict of the Image Elevator plugin and the WordPress SEO Plugin by Yoast plugin.

 = 1.8.6 - 7 Oct 2013 =
 FIXED: A bug of pasting plain text in Chrome.
 FIXED: A bug of not being able to activate a license key manually.